We work with following Quality Labels:

 and safeguards a uniquely European agriculture and industry, its regional origins and its inherent non-relocatable know-how.
 An ambitious global label that aims to be recognized by the final consumer.
-The English word "flax" has been purposefully chosen: it translates the notion of the "linen fibre", and is more appropriate than the generic word "linen" whose definitions take in thread, linen textiles and homeware textiles.
-The term "all applications" encompasses all the employed uses and products with a linen fibre base, as much fashion and home textile as high-performance technical products, such as composite materials.
+The English word "flax" has been purposefully chosen: it translates the notion of the "linen fiber", and is more appropriate than the generic word "linen" whose definitions take in thread, linen textiles and home-ware textiles.
+The term "all applications" encompasses all the employed uses and products with a linen fiber base, as much fashion and home textile as high-performance technical products, such as composite materials.
 The European Flax® Charter, signed by all the linen producers, guarantees a level of local farming that respects the environment: zero irrigation, zero gmo, zero waste.
 It fits flawlessly into the cycle of good environmental practices promoted by the label Cradle to Cradle.
 Its users undertake to comply with the label's objectives:

 -to participate in the entry into new geographical markets